10+ Things to Do in Lexington & Concord, MA

 If you’re interested in American history, you know Boston is the place to be for historical landmarks and attractions related to the colonial era, the American Revolution, and the birth of the country.

-However, visitors often overlook the two sites that have some of the most significance for this time period: Lexington and Concord.
-Lexington and Concord attractions are many and varied, going beyond the Lexington Battle Green to include museums, 18th-century houses inhabited by famous early Americans, and even immaculately restored taverns.
+However, visitors often overlook the two sites with some of the most significance for this time: Lexington and Concord.
+Attractions go beyond Lexington Battle Green to include museums, 18th-century houses inhabited by famous early Americans, and even immaculately restored taverns.

 If you're looking for things to do in Lexington and Concord during your trip to Boston, check out this list of the best local activities and attractions, including: